IDAES/idaes-ui/docs/index.md

 # IDAES User Interface Documentation

-This documentation describes user interfaces (UIs) for the
-<a href="https://idaes.org" target="_blank">Institute for Design of Advanced Energy Systems (IDAES)</a>
+This documentation describes user interfaces (UIs) for the Institute for Design of Advanced Energy Systems (IDAES) Integrated Platform.
-Integrated Platform, which are distributed through the [idaes-pse](https://pypi.org/project/idaes-pse/) package on PyPI.

 This documentation is divided into two main sections: